Hyperfine parameters

 This corresponds, for example, to randomly oriented powder samples or crystalites in a thin films.

-When preferred direction are expected or external field are applied this parameter must be False
+When a preferred direction is expected or an external field is applied this parameter must be False.

 Texture